 Unlike rival mid-range Dolby Vision-enabled decks, the DP-UB820 also supports rival dynamic metadata standard HDR10+.
 This is the platform created by 20th Century Fox, Panasonic and Samsung, which is now finding its way onto disc and via streaming services such as Amazon Prime.
 So is this the best buy for serious home cinema enthusiasts?

-Panasonic DP-UB820 build and design – Closer in quality and finish to Panasonic’s entry-level players
+Panasonic DP-UB820 design – Closer in quality and finish to the entry-level players

 The Panasonic DP-UB820’s build quality and finish is closer to Panasonic’s entry-level options than its flagship model.
 While you won’t see any of the heavy metal found at the higher end of the market, it looks presentable enough.